Dickinson-COMP-491-492/website/docs/assignments/Readings/RD-ReadingsAndDiscussion.md

 Score | Criteria
 ------|----------
-3     | Clearly well prepared.
-Multiple insightful, on-topic, contributions to discussion.
+3     | Clearly well prepared.<br>Contributed meaningfully to discussion.<br>Submitted thoughtfully prepared notes.
 2     | Nominal Score (neither 3 nor 1).
-1     | Present and attentive, but did not contribute to discussion.
+1     | Present and attentive.<br>Did not make meaningful contributions to discussion.<br>Did not submit adequate notes.
 0     | Unexcused absence.

-If you receive a score of 1 and feel you did not have the opportunity to contribute to a level reflective of your preparation you may provide the instructor with your notes for the discussion.
-If those notes reflect careful preparation and thought the score will be raised to 2.
+If at any time you receive a score that you feel does not accurately reflect your preparation and contributions, schedule a meeting with the instructor to discuss to discuss expectations.

 ### Resources

-- If you find class participation challenging, The following resources have some good advice on increasing or improving class participation:
+- If you find class participation challenging, the following resources have some good advice on increasing or improving class participation:
-     - [Ways to Improve Your Class Participation Experience](https://studylib.net/doc/18188459/ways-to-improve-your-class-participation-experience--sugg...): A short list of suggestions from Students from the Bureau of Study Counsel in the Center for Academic and Personal Development at Harvard University.- [Class Participation: More Than Just Raising Your Hand](https://www.millersville.edu/gened/files/pdfs-faculty-handbook/class-participation-tutorial.pdf): A longer tutorial that may help you assess strengths and weaknesses and formulate a plan for improving your class participation.
+   - [Ways to Improve Your Class Participation Experience](https://studylib.net/doc/18188459/ways-to-improve-your-class-participation-experience--sugg...): A short list of suggestions from Students from the Bureau of Study Counsel in the Center for Academic and Personal Development at Harvard University.
+   - [Class Participation: More Than Just Raising Your Hand](https://www.millersville.edu/gened/files/pdfs-faculty-handbook/class-participation-tutorial.pdf): A longer tutorial that may help you assess strengths and weaknesses and formulate a plan for improving your class participation.
    - Talk with your instructor about strategies that can be used specifically in this course.

 ---